shczhen/docs/sql-statements/sql-statement-add-column.md

 ---
-title: 列を追加| TiDBSQLステートメントリファレンス
+title: ADD COLUMN | TiDB SQL Statement Reference
-summary: TiDBデータベースのADDCOLUMNの使用法の概要。
+summary: An overview of the usage of ADD COLUMN for the TiDB database.
 ---

 # 列を追加 {#add-column}